 What Are The Best Fly Fishing Reels In The Market Made Of?

 Most inexpensive small fly fishing reels are made of plastic and graphite.
-But there are other reels made from cast or machined metal that are inexpensive too.
+But there are other fly fishing reels made from cast or machined metal that are inexpensive too.
 With cast reels, molten metal is poured into a mold while machined reels involve the reel being machined or cut out of a block of metal(typically aluminum).
 Metal reels are stronger and more durable hence a perfect choice for beginners and seasoned anglers.

 What Types Of Small Fly Fishing Reels Are There In The Market?